-CCTV System A surveillance system in which a number of cameras are connected through a closed circuit.
+CCTV Closed Circuit Television CCTV System A surveillance system in which a number of cameras are connected through a closed circuit.
 The footage taken by the camera is sent via a transmission system to a television monitor or recorder located with Victoria Police.
 CCTV systems consist of cameras, monitors, recorders, interconnecting hardware and support infrastructure.
 (Source: closed circuit television in public places - Guidelines Vic.
-Ombudsman Nov 2012) Crime Prevention Through This approach uses the design of the environment to discourage criminal Environment Design activity by ensuring there is more chance for offenders to be seen, (CPTED) challenged or caught; reducing opportunities for criminal activity and creating the impression that more effort is required to commit a crime, with limited rewards.
+Ombudsman Nov 2012) CoPP City of Port Phillip Crime Prevention Through This approach uses the design of the environment to discourage criminal Environment Design activity by ensuring there is more chance for offenders to be seen, (CPTED) challenged or caught; reducing opportunities for criminal activity and creating the impression that more effort is required to commit a crime, with limited rewards.
 This can also be referred to as 'safety by design' or 'designing out crime'.
-Public Place For the purpose of this Policy, a public place is defined as "any place to which the public have access to by right or by invitation, whether expressed or implied, and whether or not a charge is made for admission to the place."
+Public Place For the purpose of this Policy, a public place is defined as "any place to which the public have access to by right or by invitation, whether expressed or implied, and whether or not a charge is made for admission to the place".
 A 'public place' does not include a private place.
-Source: Guide to Developing CCTV for Public Safety in Victoria.
-Victorian State Government - June 2018) A public place can include, but is not limited to, public street, public parks, public transport, railway stations, shopping centres, sports and recreation centres grounds, public schools, public halls, libraries, government buildings and office reception areas.
+(Source: Guide to Developing CCTV for Public Safety in Victoria.
+Victorian State Government - June 2018) (Source: Closed Circuit Television in Public Places - Guidelines Vic.
+Ombudsman Nov 2012) A public place can include, but is not limited to, public street, public parks, public transport, railway stations, shopping centres, sports and recreation centres grounds, public schools, public halls, libraries, government buildings and office reception areas. - '